 Virginia is one of five coastal states that use multiple police forces to patrol its coastline.
-Alabama has two police forces, but they are overseen by a single conservation and natural resource agency.
-Maine, Mississippi, and North Carolina, like Virginia, have two different police forces under separate state agencies.
-One police force enforces game activities, including inland fishing, while the other enforces marine-related activities, such as recreational saltwater fishing and commercial fishing.
+Alabama has two police forces, but they are overseen by a single conservation and natural resources agency.
+Maine, Mississippi, and North Carolina, like Virginia, have two police forces under separate state agencies.
+One police force enforces game activities, including inland fishing, while the other enforces marinerelated activities, such as recreational saltwater fishing and commercial fishing.